May 13th-May 17th

-Our reading story for the week is Who Works Here?.
-Our word wall words for this story are; live, who, works, out, and people.
 Students will be asked to identify and read these specific words on their assessment at the end of the week.
 Students are asked to take home readers every Monday, Tuesday, and Thursday evenings.
-Our skill lesson for the week is author's purpose.
+Our skill lesson for the week is predicting outcomes.
 Students will work independently and small groups to help master the weekly skills.
-Reading assessments are given on Friday mornings.
+We will read story this week, but NO test this week.

-Our phonics skill for the week is long /i/ words (CVCe) rule.
-Students will work weekly on mastering the given list by participating in games, word searches, spelling contracts, skill pages, and puzzles.
+Our phonics skill for the week is our word wall words.
 Students will need to spell words correctly on Friday assessments.
 They will also be given a short sentence at the end of assessment that contains words from their list.
 I will be looking at neatness, accuracy of words, sentence structure, capital letters, and punctuation marks.
 I encourage students to practice words nightly for 5-10 minutes.
 We will have a test this week.

 Students will select from the attached contract sheet in their green folder the activity they would like to perform for that evening.
 Students will do a different contract every Monday, Tuesday, and Wednesday evening.
 I do recommend that students do not do the pretest until Wednesday evenings.
 Students will be graded on neatness, accuracy of task, and spelling of words.
 We will work the first several weeks of school doing these activities in class so that students have a better understanding of each task.
 The completed contracts will be graded and a cumulative grade will be given for that weeks skill.

 Please follow the heading template that I sent home to assist your child in heading their spelling assignments.
-Points will be deducted from final product if heading is not accurate.
+Ten points will be deducted from final product if heading is not accurate.

-Our grammar lesson for the week will be on identifying special titles in a sentences.
+Our grammar lesson for the week will be on creative writing.
 We will look at the components that make up a complete sentence in thought, capitalization, and punctuation.

 We will also be performing daily "Fix-it" sentences that will illustrate the correct way to write a sentence.
 We will be working in our interactive notebooks to help facilitate our phonetic skill for the week, blends, digraphs, word ladders, compound words, and contractions.